 Anik Schwall began her musical education in the class of André Navau and Jean Halsdorf at the Conservatoire in Esch-sur-Alzette, Luxembourg.
 She continued her university studies for cello in the class of Prof. Rafael Rosenfeld at the Musik-Akademie der Stadt Basel and later at the Conservatoire Royal de Bruxelles in the class of Prof. Marie Hallynck.
 In 2018, Anik received her Master of Arts degree with Distinction at the Zürcher Hochschule der Künste in the class of Prof. Orfeo Mandozzi.

 Anik was chosen for the Gstaad Festival Orchestra (CH) with Jaap van Zweden in 2017 and for the Grafenegg Academy Orchestra (A) with Neeme Järvi in 2018.
-She was also an intern at the Orchestre Philharmonique du Luxembourg (OPL) as well as a member of the European Union Youth Orchestra (EUYO) for ten concert tours and she has been invited to play with orchestras like the Royal Concertgebouw Orkest (NL), the Orchestre National de Lorraine (F), the Orquesta de la Comunitat Valenciana (E), the Musica Ricercata Orchestra (RO), the Malta Philharmonic Orchestra (MLT), the Swiss Youth Symphony Orchestra (SJSO), the Orchestra Leonore (I) and the chamber orchestra Spira Mirabilis (I).
+She was also an intern at the Orchestre Philharmonique du Luxembourg (OPL) as well as a member of the European Union Youth Orchestra (EUYO) for ten concert tours and she has already played with orchestras like the Royal Concertgebouw Orkest (NL), the Orchestre National de Lorraine (F), the Orquesta de la Comunitat Valenciana (E), the Musica Ricercata Orchestra (RO), the Malta Philharmonic Orchestra (MLT), the Swiss Youth Symphony Orchestra (SJSO), the Orchestra Leonore (I) and the chamber orchestra Spira Mirabilis (I).

 She has performed in concert halls like Carnegie Hall in New York, Symphony Hall in Boston, John F. Kennedy Center for the Performing Arts in Washington, Concertgebouw in Amsterdam, Konzerthaus in Berlin, Tonhalle in Zurich, Royal Albert Hall in London, Romanian Athenaeum in Bucharest or Elbphilharmonie in Hamburg.